-City can be searched by all or part of the city name.
-For example, "bos" will return records for dealers and collectors who were active in "Boston".
+City refers to the location where the subject's activity occurred and can be searched by all or part of the city name.
+For example, “bos” will return records for dealers and collectors who were active in Boston.

 State names are abbreviated (e.g. “NY”).

-The Historical Notes fields includes the biography section of records and historical notes taken directly from the collections finding aid.
+The Historical Notes field searches the biographical and historical information within a subject's record, often taken directly from a collection's finding aid.

 The Keywords field includes subject names, associations, and cities-- but not repository information unless it appears in the record description itself.

-Individuals are divided by Gender.
+Individuals are divided by Sex.
 Associations, galleries, and auction houses are listed as "N/A".

-Repository refers to the location of the archival material.
-Repository Name and Repository City may be searched by either the full name or part of the name.
+Repository Name refers to the institution where archives are physically located.
+Both Repository Name and Repository City may be searched by either the full name or part of the name.